re-do/re-posts/TakingTypeScriptTooFar/TakingTypeScriptTooFar.md

 }
 ```

-This looks a lot more natural, but to use it, we'll need to be able to:
+That looks a lot more natural, but to use it, we'll need to be able to:

 1. Write some function(s) to parse JS objects and strings to validate data at runtime
 2. Write some generic types(s) to convert a definition to the type it represents